RichysHub/MagicaVoxel-VOX-importer/README.md

 - *Gamma Correct Colors*: in order to reproduce colors in the render, colors in the palette are gamma corrected.
 Disabling this will likely cause discoloration compared to the model when viewed in MagicaVoxel.
   - *Gamma Correction Value*: value of color correction, default of 2.2, see [here](https://docs.blender.org/manual/en/latest/render/color_management.html) for more information.
 - *Use Shadeless Materials*: makes materials 'shadeless' by changing the material type to emissive.
-- *Join Voxels*: currently naïve option to perform a join operation on the voxels after import.
-This will make manipulating the model much more performant, though is not suitable in all cases, i.e. physics simulations.
+- *Join Voxels*: Joins all voxel together into on model.
+If this is not selected, the meebit will consist of a few thousand individual cubes (perfect for physics simulations)

 ## Questions and Concerns